babaarush/Jeopardy-game/README.md

 + **Score Point System:** Different amounts of points are correlated to different questions.
 Points are tracked and can be added or deducted based on the correctness of the answers.

 + **Interactive Gameplay:** Clickable cells reveal questions.
 Players input their answers, and the game provides immediate feedback.
+All questions are required to be answered.

 + **End Game Summary:** Once all questions have been answered, the website displays an end page with a restart button and the total score.